 What the hypothesis of an effective market is talking about and what it is not talking about.

-As you approach the third halving, among bitcoiners, debate aboutwhether the reduction in emissions is already included in the price or not.
+As we approach the third halving,among bitcoiners, debate aboutwhether the reduction in emissions is already included in the price or not.
 Those who are inclined to doubt the significant effect of halving on the price usually refer to the hypothesis of an effective market.
 So this concept has become a source of enormous bitterness and controversy for the crypto community.
 Disagreements often turn out to be insoluble, since skeptics operate on an extremely inaccurate view of the efficient market hypothesis, and as a result, the parties cannot even agree on definitions.
 Meanwhile, a mutual understanding of the concepts is necessary for a fruitful discussion.
 Seeing how often people misunderstand this concept, I decided to explain it from scratch, expecting from readers only minimal knowledge in the field of finance.

 The origin of the efficient market hypothesis

-The authorship of the effective market hypothesis (GER) is attributed to several scholars, including Benoit Mandelbrot, Louis Bachelier, Friedrich Hayek and Paul Samuelson.
-Essay Hayek “The use of knowledge in society” sets the basis for understanding the concept,although the GER itself is not mentioned in it.
-In his work, Hayek speaks out in favor of a distributed market economy, contrasting it with a centralized planned arrangement.
-The basic idea is that markets are information aggregation mechanisms that no central planner can compare with, no matter how qualified it is or what resources it has.
-I will quote:
+The authorship of the efficient market hypothesis (EMH) is attributed to several scientists, including Benoit Mandelbrot, Louis Bachelier, Friedrich Hayek and Paul Samuelson.
+Hayek's essay«Use of knowledge in society»sets the necessary basis for understanding the concept,although the GER itself is not mentioned in it.
+In his work, Hayek speaks out in favor of a distributed market economy, contrasting it with a centrally planned system.
+The basic idea is that markets are information aggregation mechanisms that no central planner, no matter how skilled or resourceful, can match.
+Let me quote:

 [Even] a moment's thought will show thatundoubtedly there is a mass of very important, but disorganized knowledge that cannot be called scientific (in the sense of knowing universal laws) - this is the knowledge of the special conditions of time and place.
 It is in this respect that almost any individual has a certain advantage over everyone else, since he possesses unique information that can be advantageously used.
 However, it can be used only if the decisions depending on this information are provided to the individual himself or worked out with his active participation.